Graduate Studies Research Funding Opportunities

 Value: $3,500 (four available in Western Canada)

 TRU is eligible to nominate ONE woman student for 4 awards available across the Western Provinces.
 This award is available to women Master’s students (all programs, all nationalities) who have demonstrated both outstanding academic performance and strong evidence of leadership in the community and/or university.
-Additional eligibility requirements and complete application instructions are described in the attached application package.
-To apply to become TRU's nominee for an award, students should submit their application package to firstname.lastname@example.org by 4 pm on Nov.
+Additional eligibility requirements and complete application instructions are described here.
+To apply to become TRU's nominee for an award, students should submit their application package to email@example.com by 4 pm on Nov.
 21. As discussed in the application package, we will work with the selected nominee to obtain additional documentation needed for the national competition.

 Canada Graduate Scholarship — Masters (CGS-M)